A portable volumetric concrete mixer is a concrete batch plant on wheels.

 An essential element in Throop’s success in the fast-set, high-strength concrete market is its use of its own custom-made concrete volumetric batch plant mixers.

 Unlike a conventional barrel mixer, a volumetric mixer carries the raw materials for concrete within itself, and with the help of a water tank, mixes fresh concrete on-site.
 Throop’s volumetric “mobile batch plants”, as they call them, allow Throop to place both small or large jobs, using any kind of material or cement.
+The concrete is mixed on site so the concrete is made fresh.

 And Throop has found that a unique combination of volumetric mixers and high-performance, fast-setting, high-durability specialty concrete mixes is the perfect application for expressway, bridge deck, and airport runway, taxiway and apron repairs when done under time-restricted, liquidated-damages circumstances.